* Niger says attacks on base, mine launched from Libya

 * After Mali mission, France scrambles troops to help Niger

-* Weak armies, poor regional cooperation to keep West involved
+* Weak armies, poor regional cooperation to keep West

 By David Lewis